 Benefit Decision Letters Explained

-We have created these videos to explain the letters you receive as well as the common words or phrases you may come across in them.
+We have created these videos to explain the letters you receive.
+We have also explained the common words or phrases you may come across in them.

-If you need any further help or advice, please contact us or read our frequently asked questions about benefit decision (entitlement) letters at the bottom of this page.
+If you need any further help or advice, please contact us or read our frequently asked questions at the bottom of this page.

 Housing benefit and council tax reduction letters explained